pluveto/daan/README.md

 - **Theme Switching:** Supports night mode to protect your eyes.
 - **Timestamp Display:** Convenient for tracking conversation history.
 - **Chat Summary:** Chat summary feature to help you quickly review conversation content.
+- **Token Estimation:** Estimate the number of tokens used in a message.

 ## Quick Start